 7. Best Curriculum, Intellectual, Spiritual and Physical Growth

 121 new minorities residential schools to start functioning from this week: Around 53,000 students can be admitted in these schools.
 Already 48,000 admissions have been completed while the remaining seats will be filled in next few days.
 The minority residential schools in the State will start functioning from this week across the State.

-The TRS government’s flagship programme to empower the economically backward minorities through education is proving a game changer.
-The idea of having a residential school is to focus on overall development of children.
+The TRS government’s flagship programme to empower the economically backward minorities through education is proving a game-changer.
+The idea of having a residential school is to focus on the overall development of children.
 The image-building exercise is doing a world of good.
 The attractive uniform, nutritious food, customised bunker beds in dormitories, colourful duel-desk furniture in classrooms are a big hit with children.